-• Quality and Merit of Small Business Subcontracting Plans
+Merit of the Small Business Subcontracting Plans:

-Merit of the Small Business Subcontracting Plans.
-This factor will be evaluated on the participation goals and quality and level of work performed by small business concerns overall, as well as that performed by the various categories of small business concerns listed in FAR 52.219-9, except for Small Disadvantaged Businesses (SDBs).
-Offerors will separately identify, and will be evaluated on participation targets of SDBs in North American Industry Classification System (NAICS) codes determined by the Department of Commerce to be underrepresented industry sectors.
+This factor will be evaluated on the participation goals and quality and level of work performed by small business concerns overall, as well as that performed by the various categories of small business concerns listed in FAR 52.219-9.

-- Form A if necessary

-- Grade range: Excellent, Very Good, Good, Fair, or Poor

-- The reported Grade reflects the median
+CSR Evaluation Panel Products

-- Form B for all CSRs
+Form A (if necessary) and Form B for all CSRs

-- Grade range: Excellent, Very Good, Good, Fair, or Poor
+- · Grades: Excellent, Very Good, Good, Fair, or Poor

+- Polling is held for the 5 categories above

-- The reported Grade reflects the median
+- The reported grade reflects the median

-- Form C for all CSRs
+Form C for all CSRs

-- Grade range: LOW Risk, MEDIUM Risk, or HIGH Risk

-- Polling is held on 3 bins within each Risk category

-- The Risk Rating reflects the median grade
+- Grades: Low, Low/Medium, Medium, Medium/High, or High - Polling is held for the 5 categories above - The reported Risk Rating grade reflects the median

-- Form E (Student Collaboration) if proposed
+Form D (Student Collaboration)

-- Separable from the main mission: Yes or No

-- Grades: Meritorious, Meritorious with Reservations, or Not Meritorious.
+- Separable from the main mission: Yes or No - Grades: Meritorious or Not Meritorious

-- Form F (Small Business Subcontracting Plans)
+Form E (Small Business Subcontracting Plans)

-- Grades: Acceptable or Needs Work
+• Grades: Acceptable or Needs Work

+Grade Definitions - Forms A and B

-- Form A and B Grade Definitions - Excellent: A comprehensive, thorough, and compelling CSR of exceptional merit that fully responds to the objectives of the AO as documented by numerous and/or significant strengths and having no major weaknesses. - Very Good: A fully competent CSR of very high merit that fully responds to the objectives of the AO, whose strengths fully outbalance any weaknesses. - Good: A competent CSR that represents a credible response to the AO, having neither significant strengths nor weakness and/or whose strengths and weaknesses essentially balance. - Fair: A CSR that provides a nominal response to the AO, but whose weaknesses outweigh any perceived strengths. - Poor: A seriously flawed CSR having one or more major weaknesses (e.g., an inadequate or flawed plan of research, or lack of focus on the objectives of the AO).
+Form A and B Grade Definitions

+- Excellent: A comprehensive, thorough, and compelling CSR of exceptional merit that fully responds to the objectives of the AO as documented by numerous and/or significant strengths and having no major weaknesses. - Very Good: A fully competent CSR of very high merit that fully responds to the objectives of the AO, whose strengths fully outbalance any weaknesses. - Good: A competent CSR that represents a credible response to the AO, having neither significant strengths nor weaknesses and/or whose strengths and weaknesses essentially balance. - Fair: A CSR that provides a nominal response to the AO, but whose weaknesses outweigh any perceived strengths. - Poor: A seriously flawed CSR having one or more major weaknesses (e.g., an inadequate or flawed plan of research or lack of focus on the objectives of the AO).